Reece1512/DS_ML_Tutorial/README.md

 # Data_Science_Tutorial
-The following are Data Science exercises I have practiced through YouTube tutorials.
+The following are Data Science exercises I have practiced.